rubengarciam/ogage/docs/Api Documentation.md

 **Api Documentation**

-rootURL to be determined, for on the fly testing when I (Nish) am online you can possibly use https://ogage-audarth.c9.io/
+rootURL to be determined!

+For on the fly testing when I myself (Nish) am online you can possibly use https://ogage-audarth.c9.io/

+```
 post

-```
 /api/login```